Elecash/os-calculator/README.md

 ## Being paid is not against Open Source?
 No. There are a lot of Open Source projects that have enterprise models to get a return.

-## Do you hate Open Source?
+## Why are you doing this?
-No. I love Open Source, I've created and contributed to Open Source projects for the last 13 years, and I'll keep doing it.
+I love Open Source.
+I've created and contributed to Open Source projects for the last 13 years, and I'll keep doing it.

-It sounds like you hate it
-No, really.
-I love it.
 [I'm just worried about its future](https://www.google.com/search?q=is+open+source+dying&rlz=1C5CHFA_enES913ES913&oq=is+open+source+dying&aqs=chrome..69i57l2j69i60j69i61j69i60l2j69i61l2.2123j0j7&sourceid=chrome&ie=UTF-8).

-I have a question, how can I contact you?
+## I have a question, how can I contact you?
 You can [create an issue](https://github.com/elecash/os-calculator/issues) on this repository.